freeCodeCamp/freeCodeCamp/docs/README.md

 ## Quick references articles

-1. How to work on Guide articles.
+1. How to work on Guide articles
-2. How to work on Coding Challenges.
+2. How to work on Coding Challenges
-3. How to setup freeCodeCamp locally.
+3. How to setup freeCodeCamp locally
-4. How to catch outgoing emails locally.
+4. How to catch outgoing emails locally

 ## Style guides